Pension Planning

 Most British expats moving to France have frozen UK workplace pensions from previous employers, which sit dormant until retirement.
 These are typically defined contribution schemes, where you can access 25% as tax-free in the UK.

-For French tax purposes, the distinction is critical:
+For French tax purposes, the classification is critical:

 This distinction drives the entire French tax planning analysis.